LaurenzV/krilla/src/validation/PDF_A2.md

 6.7.6: krilla currently does not support any non-textual annotations. 🔵

-6.7.7: krilla currently does not support manual specification of replacement text. 🔴
+6.7.7: The requirement to specify alt text is documented. 🟣

-6.7.8: krilla currently does not support expansion of abbreviations and acronyms. 🔴
+6.7.8: The requirement to specify the expansions of abbreviations is documented. 🟣